 Increasing free testosterone can be beneficial on multiple levels, not only for building muscle and increasing sex drive.

-For that reason, testosterone boosters have long been a mainstay for many health-conscious males.
+For that reason, testosterone pills have long been a mainstay for many health-conscious males.
 However, I would argue that in certain circumstances women can also reap the benefits of these supplements.

-Working as a trainer, I have seen first-hand what T-boosters can do for women’s health when it comes to losing weight and gaining muscle mass, though it’s crucial to know when it’s safe to include these supplements.
+As a doctor, I have seen first-hand what T-boosters can do for women’s health when it comes to losing weight and gaining muscle mass, though it’s crucial to know when it’s safe to include these supplements.

-To better understand the science behind this, I asked my dietitian to give us a rundown of what happens if a woman starts taking testosterone booster supplements.
+To better understand the science behind this, I worked with a dietitian to give a rundown of what happens if a woman starts taking testosterone booster supplements.

 Quick Summary

-- When women take testosterone boosters, it promotes muscle growth, fat distribution, sex drive, improved sleep, and improved mood.
+- Women taking testosterone boosters may experience increased muscle growth, improved fat distribution, enhanced sex drive, better sleep, and mood improvements.

 “Once a woman decides to add a testosterone booster to the supplement regime, she can start noticing better sleep, energy, strength gains, and muscle gains.
 And, it is also possible that you may notice recovery in the gym to improve.
 I would suggest cutting the men’s dose by one-half or a third to start out.
 Increase in the course of a 12-week cycle.
 And, I would also add in a support for the liver, such as milk thistle.”